Wildland-Urban Interface · Structural Defense · Patent Pending

 Level 1

-• Roof plane coverage only
+• Roof-plane coverage

 • Manual activation